Open Letter: Commercial Fishing Woman, Kinsey Justa, Explains AK Partying

 I would actually say that you can worry much less about women in Alaska than in other places.
 Men outnumber women about 3 to 1 here (in Cordova).

 You mentioned having a good captain to keep people in check.
-What does that exactly mean?
+What exactly does that mean?

 Very few summer fisheries are in and out of port, so the crew lives on the boat, and the captain has eyes on everyone.

-The captain is running a business and is responsible not only for his crew but his vessel, and the liability of injury on it.
+The captain is running a business and is responsible not only for his crew but his vessel and the liability of injury on it.
 Any sort of drug or alcohol use can increase the likelihood of trouble aboard, so most captains frown upon anything more than a drink or two.
 Some boats are completely dry during active seasons for this reason.